umbraco/UmbracoDocs/13/umbraco-engage/marketers-and-editors/personalization/cockpit-insights.md

 To add the cockpit to your website:

-1. Render the HTML partial provided by uMarketingSuite.
+1. Render the HTML partial provided by Umbraco Engage.
 2. The partial view is located at `/Views/Partials/uMarketings/Cockpit.cshtml`.
 3. Insert the following code before the closing `</body>` tag: